waldoj/instant-api/README.md

 A PHP class that makes it trivial to pop up a RESTful, JSON-emitting API from a single JSON file.
 Intended for retrieving individual records from a JSON file that is comprised of many records.
 It indexes records by a specified field, which functions as the unique ID.

-Can cache output as a single serialized object, as individual records in APC, or as individual JSON files on the filesystem.
+It caches API data as a single serialized object, in APC, in Memcached, or as individual JSON files on the filesystem.

 If you'd prefer this in Python, @jbradforddillon [ported it and made some improvements](https://github.com/jbradforddillon/instant-api-py).

 ## Instructions
 1. Install `index.php` and `class.InstantAPI.php` in a public directory on a web server.
-1. Create a directory called `cache`, and give the web server permission to write to it and read from it.
+1. If you want to cache data on the filesystem, create a directory called `cache`, and give the web server permission to write to it and read from it.
-1. Edit the configuration options at the head of `index.php`:
+1. Edit the configuration options in `settings.inc.php`:
     * Specify the path to the JSON file as `JSON_FILE`.
 (You can just drop it in the same directory as `index.php` etc.)
     * Specify the name of the field in each JSON record that will function as the unique ID for each request as `INDEXED_FIELD`.
+    * Specify the type of caching that you want to use.
+    * If caching in Memcached, provide the server name (`MEMCACHED_SERVER`) and port (`MEMCACHED_PORT`).

 Requests must be in the format of `http://example.com/?id=[unique_id]`.
 Of course, the directory need not be named `instantapi`, and `mod_rewrite` can be used to eliminate `?id=` from the public URL, so the URL could read `http://example.com/person/jsmith.json`,  or `http://example.com/zipcode/90210.json`.

-The first request will prime the cache, and then deliver the requested result.
-To refresh the cache, such as after updating the JSON file, simply delete all of the files in `cache/`.
+The first request will prime the cache and then deliver the requested result; subsequent requests will be served from the cache.
+To force a refresh of the filesystem cache, such as after updating the master JSON file, simply delete all of the files in `cache/`.

 ## Example